The most straightforward way merchants check their ads is by visually checking. This is something you should never do.

-First and foremost, searching your own ads leads to lower ranking and higher CPC.
-And here is why: when you search for your own ads when served in the results it creates an impression.
-Every time an impression is triggered and the ad is not clicked on, it leads to a lower CTR (Click Through Rate).
-In Google Ads the ranking is partly defined by CTR, meaning that a lower CTR will lower your ad rank and increases your CPC costs.
+First and foremost, searching your ads leads to lower ranking and higher CPC.
+And here is why, every time you search your ads it generates an impression.
+Whenever an impression is triggered, and the ad is not clicked on, it leads to a lower CTR (Click Through Rate).
+In Google Ads, the ranking is partly defined by CTR, meaning that a lower CTR will lower your ad rank and increases your CPC costs.

 Thus sabotaging your own advertising efforts.

-I know everyone wants to see their own ads, instead use this great SEA Testing Tool., it puts you in preview mode and thus does not trigger impressions.
-For more advanced data use dimensions or reports.
+I know everyone wants to see their ads, instead use this excellent SEA Testing Tool., it puts you in preview mode and thus does not trigger impressions.
+For more advanced data, use dimensions or reports.
 All of these tools will give you all the information you need and are accurate.
-Allowing you to make decisions based on educated data.
+It is allowing you to make decisions based on educated data.

-The second issue with searching your own products is that the results are inaccurate.
-Google takes into consideration the historic and projected search data of the browser if you are logged in using your email data, location, the ad performance, etc… There are over 200 data points Google uses to place an ad in the ad auction.
+The second issue with searching for your products is that the results are inaccurate.
+Google considers the browser’s historical and projected search data if you are logged in using your email data, location, ad performance, etc. There are over 200 data points Google uses to place an ad in the ad auction.
 Essentially each user will see a different result.
-Alongside historic data, it also takes into consideration what you are clicking on.
-If for example, you click on a lot of competitors your own ads will show less or not at all compared to competitors.
+Alongside historical data, it also takes into consideration what you are clicking on.
+If you click on many competitors, your ads will show less or not at all compared to competitors.

 Essentially creating biased information.